bwallace4/Final-Project-phase-5/README.md

   - [Acknowledgments](#acknowledgments)

 ## Description

 I had to create a phase 5 final project for The Flatiron school.
 First I used a Flask/SQLAlchemy API backend with a React frontend, But I had to create my own API.
-Creating models and using crud actions that included create,read, update and delete.
-I also included different client-side routes using React Router.
-I protected passwords for all of my users when I implemented password hashing and authentication.
+Creating models and using crud actions,that included create,read, update and delete.
+I also included different client-side routes using React Router.I protected passwords for all of my users when I implemented password hashing and authentication.
 When registering and logging in I used validations to set standards on my input fields.
 Then i connected the backend to the frontend using fetch().
+Overall, this project allowed me to demonstrate my skills in web development, including backend and frontend, data management, and security measures.

 ## Getting Started